 Sufficient land to provide for the commercial (retailing, office, fringe retailing and support activities such as entertainment) activities needed over a 15 to 20 year time frame and then into the 30-year horizon There is sufficient commercial land to meet the needs of the town and the surrounding community.
 The commercially zoned land is significant and should be adequate in the short to longer term for both the town and the population's needs in the surrounding area.
-This provides opportunities for local employment and economic benefits through a range of retailing and commercial uses.
+This provides opportunities for local employment and economic benefits through a range of retailing and commercial uses to provide for the modern needs of many businesses.